gensx-x1/python_simple_botnet/README.md

 2. on first run you'll be asked to create config.json file
 3. next start admin panel with 'python3 server_panel.py'
 4. on target/client machine start script with 'python3 client.py &'(before edit server ip in script)
-5. on server machine you can send commands with 'run <command>' , everything after 'run' will be executed on target/client machine and output will be return to server terminal
+5. on server machine you can send commands by typing 'run <command>' , everything after 'run' will be executed on target/client machine and output will be return to server terminal

 ### Disclaimer
 This script should be used for authorized testing or educational purposes only.